yaminahq/Concurrent-Systems/README.md

 # Concurrent-Systems
-Course work
-Models concurrent systems using threads in Java
+Model different concurrent systems using threads in Java.